Learn more about our staff and the work we do

 Contact Jennifer if you are interested in partnering with The Arc of Texas to meet our mission of promoting, protecting, and advocating for the human rights and self-determination of Texans with intellectual and developmental disabilities, or if you are interested in serving as a committee or board member.

-Contact Ginger to become an advocate for systems change in Texas.
+Contact Ashley to to become an advocate for systems change in Texas.

 Alex Cogan, LMSW, Manager of Public Policy & Advocacy